7 October 2022

 How will we do the exam and score it?

-Good news, no exams 🙂 Bad news, tough research awaits you.
-You will only get the final grade.
-The score will be determined by the quality of your study proposal.
-If the nature of your work is a potential recommendation for any of the following indexes, you will receive the score of that index:
+Good news, there are no exams:) Bad news: difficult research awaits you.
+You will only receive the final grade.
+The quality of your study proposal and research paper will determine your final score.
+If your work is a potential recommendation for any of the following indexes, you will receive the index’s score:

 • SSCI: 100